Monthly Philippine Agro-climatic Review and Outlook

 Forecast Mean Temperature Anomaly

-Warmer than average conditions are expected across the country, except in Romblon, with some areas experiencing slightly cooler than average temperatures.
+Near to above avearge mean temperature conditions will be expereinced across the country, except in Romblon, northern Palawan, and Occidental Mindoro expecting slightly cooler than average temperatures.

 ENSO ALERT SYSTEM STATUS